Arobnett/Reddit-Comment-Predictions-Based-on-Topic-Model-with-SHAP-Analysis/README.md

-cluster to predict the monthly frequency of another cluster, it’s a substantially better predictor to use the individual words of the monthly comments as feature variables to predict the monthly frequency of another cluster, which improved the average correlation score from the data sets from approximately 29% to appoximately 90%.
+cluster to predict the monthly frequency of another cluster, it’s a substantially better predictor to use the individual words of the monthly comments as feature variables to predict the monthly frequency of another cluster, which improved the average correlation score from the data sets from approximately 29% to approximately 90%.

 ## Index Terms
 Top2Vec, Topic Modeling, Correlation, Linear